johanpiquet/jopin/README.md

 refresh doesn't occur too soon.

 > With Node.js, this process is slow because Node.js requires TypeScript to JavaScript compilation.
-> If you want a very fast refresh cycle in order to test design, you woul prefer using Bun.js with
+> If you want a very fast refresh cycle to test design, you woul prefer using Bun.js with
 > which all is near instantly.

+### Forcing websocket port

+Browser refresh uses a websocket to work.
+Port is found by testing free port, from 5100 to 5400.
+When using Docker, you can been interested to force this port, to be able to bind it to the remote host.

+For that, you can use the environment variable `JOPIN_WEBSOCKET_PORT`.